Albert-G/Nephila/README.md

 Nephila is a tool for .NET assembly reference analysis.

+Build:
+Run Publish.bat and dotnet will create a single file application under 'Publish' folder.

 Usage:

 Nephila.exe [folder path] (Nephila will process assemblies under its folder if no parameter is given)